 The cryptos certainly are a heated debate.
+The popularity of bitcoin is crazy, and people seem to be engrossed in news regarding the cryptocurrency.
+Crypto enthusiasts can check out btcnn for all the top cryptocurrency news stories if they want to stay informed about all the latest bitcoin news.
 The volume from the Bitcoin defenders is deafening, the degree to which I’ve only seen near the peak of bubbles.
 I had a subscriber cancel his Mining Stock Journal subcription after sending me an email explaining that he canceled because he was pissed off that I was not a Bitcoin proponent.
 He accused me of discouraging people from buying Bitcoins.
 His loss, he’s missed on out some high rate of return trade ideas in a short period of time like Banro and Tahoe Resources.
 I’m not trying to discourage anyone from buying anything.
 I’m simply laying out the “caveat emptor” case.

 Having said that, there’s truth to the proposition that the inability to short Bitcoin contributes to its soaring valuation.
 I’d like to have an opportunity to see what would happen to the value of gold if the ability to short gold via the paper gold mechanism was removed from the equation.